 Annual Incentive Awards.
 An annual incentive award is a cash award based on the achievement of management objectives with a performance period of one year or less, which will be determined by the Board at the time of grant.
 The performance period determined by the Board at the time of grant may be subject to earlier lapse or other modification in the event of the retirement, death or disability, or other termination of employment of the participant, or a change in control of the Company.
 Any grant of an annual incentive award will specify management objectives that, if achieved, will result in payment or early payment of the award and may set forth a formula for determining the amount payable if performance is at or above threshold levels.
-Each grant will specify the time and manner of payment of annual incentive awards that have been earned.
-The Board may establish a maximum amount payable under any annual incentive award on the grant date.
+Each grant will specify the time and manner of payment of annual incentive award on the grant date.